Hope College: compassion. The heart of our approach.

 What is hope college and who is it for?

-Hope College offers a variety of opportunities for clients, carers, and families of the Slough Community Mental Health Team to be involved with.
-If you get support from the CMHT, or you care for someone who does, then you are welcome to join Hope College at any time.
+Hope College is currently celebrating 10 years of bringing hope, empowerment, and co-production to people across Slough!
+Learn about what we offer and get involved by reading this page to see if Hope College can support you.
+Hope College offers a variety of opportunities for service users, Carers, and families of the Slough Community Mental Health Services (CMHS) to be involved with.
+If you get support from Community Mental Health Services, or you care for someone who does, then you are welcome to join Hope College at any time.
 As a student with us, it is your choice where you decide to start your journey depending on your needs.

 Co-production is at the heart of everything we do at Hope College.
-This means clients, volunteer peer mentors, carers, and professionals work together to think about, develop, and present any new courses together on an equal basis.
+This means service users, Volunteer Peer Mentors, Carers, and professionals work together to think about, develop, and present any new courses together on an equal basis.

 All the courses at Hope College are co-designed, co-produced, and co-delivered and as a result promote our core values: providing hope, control, and opportunity for every student as they embark on their journey to better mental health.
-Our courses usually take place at New Horizons (Slough CMHT) with some online or at other locations in Slough.
-Please see below for more details or click here to see the available courses if you are logged in.
+Our courses usually take place at New Horizons (Slough CMHS) with some online or at other locations in Slough.
+To sign up, please complete this quick registration form or click here to see the available courses if you are logged in.

-We are pleased to announce that Hope College is also open to people who use the Mental Health Integrated Community Service (MHICS) or BRAVE in addition to CMHT service users and Carers.
+We are pleased to announce that Hope College is also open to people who use the Mental Health Integrated Community Service (MHICS) or BRAVE in addition to CMHS service users and Carers.

 Hope College courses, workshops, and activities are provided under the following areas: